Loss-Adjusted Food Availability Documentation

 In 2007, the cooperative agreement with TFIC was completed and a new cooperative agreement was started with Pennsylvania State University and the International Life Sciences Institute (ILSI) to review TFIC estimates, collect data on the remaining commodities not covered by TFIC (for example, grains, fats, and dairy products), and explore areas of concern, such as conversion factors identified as most likely to change in the near future.
 Information from this study is being used by some ERS commodity analysts to update the supply and disappearance spreadsheets—the foundation of the Food Availability Data System.

 2. Losses at the retail level

-In September 2007, ERS obtained updated food loss estimates at the retail/institutional level to the consumer level (for example, from supermarkets) for fresh fruits, vegetables, meat, poultry, and seafood through a competitive grant with the Perishables Group, Inc. (PG).
+In September 2007, ERS obtained updated food loss estimates at the retail/institutional level to the consumer level (for example, from supermarkets) for fresh fruits, vegetables, meat, poultry, and seafood through a competitive grant with Nielsen's Perishables Group, Inc. (PG).
 PG compared supplier shipment data with point-of-sale data from stores in large, national supermarket retail chains to identify loss percentages.
 PG supplemented this with qualitative information from retail contacts.
 The updated loss estimates from this study had little impact on per capita food loss estimates because the new estimates were generally close to the previous loss assumptions.
 The updated loss estimates were incorporated into ERS's Loss-Adjusted Food Availability Data Series in February 2009 and are documented in the report, Supermarket Loss Estimates for Fresh Fruit, Vegetables, Meat, Poultry, and Seafood and Their Use in the ERS Loss-Adjusted Food Availability Data.